The ability of leaders to generate and maintain trust among employees is vital during times of change.

 - Be contagiously excited about the possibilities while acknowledging the difficulties.

 - Provide the rationale behind the decisions you’ve made.

 - Pay attention to your body language.
 If you have a positive message, make sure you are sitting or standing tall and project energy.

 - Watch for signs of anxious micromanaging – over-detailed emails, constant checking, etc.

 Remember: trust is like a mirror; once it’s broken, you never look at it the same again.
 I guess our trust in Lance Armstrong is shattered forever.

-Browse Axiom’s wide range of courses to help leaders and managers become better communicators.
-Or get in touch through our contact form or by calling +44(0)1329 833411.
+Learn about Axiom’s wide range of courses to help leaders and managers become better communicators.
+Or get in touch with us through our contact form.